Algebraic representatives of the ratios $\zeta(2n+1)/\pi^{2n}$ and $\beta(2n)/\pi^{2n-1}$: Introduction

-and several initial examples of these polynomials were explicitly computed.
-These constructions emerged naturally from families of Malmsten-type integrals and from rational expressions of polylogarithms of negative order in terms of Eulerian numbers of type~A and type~B.
+These polynomial families arise naturally from Malmsten-type integrals and from rational representations of polylogarithms of negative order in terms of Eulerian numbers of type \(A\) and type \(B\).

-The purpose of the present article is to undertake a systematic study of these polynomials.
-While \cite{TallaWaffo2025arxiv2511.02843} established their existence and provided illustrative low-degree cases, here we derive explicit closed formulae for their coefficients, prove structural properties valid for all $n$, and investigate their zero distributions and asymptotic behavior.

-More precisely, for each $n\in\mathbb{N}$ we construct explicit even polynomials $\Xi_n$ and $\Lambda_n$ of degree $2n-2$ expressed through finite sums involving Eulerian numbers.
-Starting from rational representations of negative-index polylogarithms and performing suitable changes of variables and integrations by parts, we obtain integral identities linking these polynomials directly to $\beta(2n)$ and $\zeta(2n+1)$.
-This approach replaces the nested binomial structures appearing in earlier formulations by compact polynomial expressions.

-Beyond their analytic origin, the families $(\Xi_n)_{n\ge1}$ and $(\Lambda_n)_{n\ge1}$ exhibit remarkable algebraic features.
-We determine their leading coefficients and boundary values, establish sign properties outside the interval $[-1,1]$, and show that all real zeros lie in this interval.
-For $n\ge2$ we prove that all zeros are real and simple and that consecutive polynomials display an interlacing pattern.
-As consequences, the associated coefficient sequences are log-concave (hence unimodal), and the extremal zeros admit precise asymptotic control via endpoint ratio estimates.
+The aim of the present paper is to study these polynomials systematically.
+We derive explicit closed formulae for \(\Xi_n\) and \(\Lambda_n\), establish their main algebraic properties, and analyze their zeros in detail.
+In particular, we determine their leading coefficients and boundary values, prove that all real zeros lie in \([-1,1]\), and show that for \(n\ge2\) all zeros are real and simple.
+We also prove interlacing properties between consecutive polynomials and derive consequences such as log-concavity and unimodality of the coefficient sequences.

+A substantial part of the paper is devoted to the asymptotic zero distribution.
+In \Cref{part:asymptotic_zero_distribution} we show that the real zeros of the normalized polynomials associated with \(\Xi_n\) and \(\Lambda_n\) become equidistributed with respect to the same explicit limiting law on \((0,1)\).
+We determine both the limiting density and the corresponding distribution function, and from these obtain quantitative information on the behavior of the smallest and largest zeros.
+This reveals a strong accumulation of zeros near the endpoints, with different asymptotic regimes at \(0\) and \(1\).

-In this way, the present work complements and deepens the analytic perspective developed in \cite{TallaWaffo2025arxiv2511.02843}.
-It reveals an unexpected bridge between special values of Dirichlet series, Eulerian combinatorics, and the theory of real-rooted polynomials, thereby enriching the structural understanding of the normalized quantities $\zeta(2n+1)/\pi^{2n}$ and $\beta(2n)/\pi^{2n-1}$.
+In this way, the paper extends the analytic framework of \cite{TallaWaffo2025arxiv2511.02843} and brings out a rich interaction between special values of Dirichlet series, Eulerian combinatorics, real-rooted polynomials, and asymptotic zero distributions.